samvictor/fcms/README.md

 # FCMS
 A CMS solution that can be run in a static environment.
-Uses and requires Firebase.
+Uses Firebase and Bootstrap.

 ## Let's Begin
 ### 1. Create a Firebase Account and Project